hollingsworthd/jBrowserDriver/README.md

 No build scripts yet exist, but Eclipse project files are part of this source tree.

 #### To-do
-iFrames and alert dialogs are not yet handled.
+Iframes and alert dialogs are not yet handled.
 Stay tuned.

 - - -